jaskarankaur/tailBlocksPractiseProject/README.md

-# Used tail blocks to build a respinsive website.
+# Used tail blocks to build a responsive website.